How it all began

 When my son started in Reception, back in 2014, his form teacher was the school's literacy co-ordinator, so we often found ourselves chatting about our shared love of books, reading and writing.
 I can't remember who came up with the idea first, but we soon thought it would be a lovely idea to use my publishing skills to help the school.
 We planned to take over Book Week in 2014, and get all the children to write a piece of poetry or prose about 'Springtime'.
 I would typeset it and get it printed, and we would ask the parents to cover the costs of the print.

 And it was a wonderful success!
-It was great to be part of a meaningful project that elevated book week from a day of dressing up as a Disney character to something with a lasting legacy and a real sense of achievement.
 In fact, it was so successful that the school chose to produce another book the following year, and the year after that, and the year after that!
 I'm not much of a cake-baker and I'm a pretty useless member of the school's parent teacher association.
-So it's wonderful to be able to help the school in such a unique way, and leave behind something of a legacy from my son's time at school.
+So it's been wonderful to leave behind something of a legacy from my son's time at school.

 More schools join in

-As interest grew in the school's books, it became clear that I could help a larger number of children achieve the same sort of proud delight as I'd seen over the last five years.
-And so - again using my web development expertise developed whilst writing Bibliocloud - I wrote the website that you're reading now.
+As interest grew, it became clear that I could help a larger number of children.
+And so – again using my web development expertise developed whilst writing Consonance – I wrote the website that you're reading now.
+The years have passed, and Make Our Book has expanded to be suitable for parents and home educators, too: in fact my son and I made this year's Christmas presents in it!

 I hope you can join us!

-I would love to be able to help your children achieve published author status, to join the hundreds of children I've helped already.
+I would love to be able to help your children see their work in print, to join the hundreds of children we've helped already.
 You can't match the delight and deep satisfaction that this project brings to children.
-They have to work hard, and when their book arrives they feel important - and can share that with their families.
 And you get to tick off plenty of learning objectives, too!
 It's a lovely thing that we do, and I'd love you to be able to experience it as well.
-Why not fill out our enquiry form so we can find out how we can help.